voku/session2db/README.md

 ## How to use

-After installing, you will notice a directory called *install* containing a file named *session_data.sql*.
+After installing, you will need to initialise the database table from the *install* directory from this repo, it will containing a file named *session_data.sql*.
 This file contains the SQL code that will create a table that is used by the class to store session data.
 Import or execute the SQL code using your preferred MySQL manager (like phpMyAdmin or the fantastic Adminer) into a database of your choice.

 *Note that this class assumes that there is an active connection to a MySQL database and it does not attempt to create one!